 What ethical issue did you face?

-The desire to follow the rules, since I was a “good” student and hadn’t been in trouble, contrasted with the desire to stand up for my beliefs, like peace.
+The desire to follow the rules, since I was a so-called “good” student and hadn’t been in trouble, contrasted with the desire to stand up for my beliefs, like peace.

 What happened when you got to school the day you wore the armband?

 I was really nervous and scared, but not much had happened in the morning classes, where people hadn’t really noticed the armband.
 I had gone to my home room class, home economics class (sewing) and, I think, social studies.
 At lunch, some boys at the next table over started teasing me, saying “I want an armband for Christmas,” but I ignored them.
 After lunch, when I got to my math class, I saw my favorite teacher, Mr. Moberly, waiting at the door with a pink slip in his hand, so I took it and went to the office.
-There, I was asked me to take off the armband.
+There, I was asked me to take off the armband by Mr. Willetson, the vice principal.
 I was scared, so I took it off.
 I went back to my class, but then someone called me back to the office where Mrs. Tarman, the Girls’ Adviser, said I was going to be suspended anyway.
 I took my suspension paper and walked home.

 How did you friends and teachers treat you when you wore the armband?